cake-lab/PieSlicer/README.md

 - We implement a prototype system, PieSlicer, that takes advantage of these linear regression models to make fast, yet accurate, pre-execution location decisions.
 - We show that by using our system PieSlicer we can reduce the pre-execution latency by up to 217.2ms, and achieve an $F_1$ score of 0.99.

+## Acknowledgments

+This work was supported by the NSF under grants CNS-#1755659 and CNS-#1815619.

 ## Citation

 ```